darcyg/android-vnc-server/README.md

-# Android VNC Viewer
+# Android VNC Server

 This is an Android VNC server for Android 4.4 to 10.0 (lower Android versions may work, but untested).
 Originally forked from [droidVncServer](https://github.com/oNaiPs/droidVncServer), this project has been rewritten in C++ and currently only supports screen capture (ie. it cannot manipulate the device).
-It uses [libvncserver](https://libvnc.github.io) for VNC server capabilities, and the OpenSBF project's [minicap-shared](/opensbf/minicap/) native library as an interface for capturing frames.
+It uses [libvncserver](https://libvnc.github.io) for VNC server capabilities, and the OpenSTF project's [minicap-shared](https://github.com/openstf/minicap/) native library as an interface for capturing frames.

 Features: